Views of Richard Dawkins: Israeli–Palestinian conflict

-Dawkins has stated that he is "on the fence" about the Israeli–Palestinian conflict, and has stated on Twitter that "It is reasonable to both deplore both the original foundation of the Jewish State of Israel & aspirations now to destroy it."
+Dawkins has stated that he is "on the fence" about the Israeli–Palestinian conflict, and has stated on Twitter that "It is reasonable to deplore both the original foundation of the Jewish State of Israel & aspirations now to destroy it."
 Dawkins said that "can you explain why Palestinian Arabs should be the ones to pay for Hitler's crimes?
-You surely aren't going to stoop to some kind of biblical justification for picking on that land rather than, say, Bavaria or Madagascar?
+You surely aren't going to stoop to some kind of biblical justification for picking on that land rather than, say, Bavaria or Madagascar?"
 Dawkins also expressed anger over Israeli actions during the 2014 Israel–Gaza conflict.
-He tweeted, "[t]he extent of the destruction in Gaza is obscene.
+He tweeted, "The extent of the destruction in Gaza is obscene.
 Poor people.
 Poor people who have lost their homes, their relatives, everything."
+After the 2023 Hamas-led attack on Israel, Dawkins said: "I have the impression that the motivation for the Palestinians is possibly not entirely about worrying about loss of land but also frank old fashioned antisemitism rather like the nazis."
+He also wrote on his Twitter account: "Whatever your historically based political sympathies, if you have even a shred of human decency you surely cannot morally justify Saturday's barbaric attacks on innocent civilians (referring to the October 7 attack).
+'A plague o’ both your houses' is, for once, inappropriate."

 Scientific views

-Global warming
+Climate change

-Dawkins accepts that global warming is a major problem facing the world currently.
+Dawkins accepts that climate change is a major problem facing the world currently.
 He supported an initiative in which 56 newspapers from 47 countries simultaneously published a joint editorial expressing their views on climate change in order to promote awareness of the problem.
 He wrote, "[w]hatever you think about global warming and whether humans are responsible, I think we have to salute this remarkable feat of international cooperation."
 Dawkins has also stated that he accepts that global warming is a threat to the human species.
 Dawkins has also commended Al Gore's documentary An Inconvenient Truth and in response to the question "Is global warming a threat to the human species?" has replied: "Yes.
 You could say that the human species is a threat to the human species.
 I recommend Al Gore's film on global warming.
 See it and weep.
 Not just for the human species.
 Weep for what we could have had in 2000, but for the vote-rigging in Jeb Bush's Florida."

+Covid-19

+On Twitter, Dawkins was a vocal proponent of Covid-19 vaccination and a critic of anti-vaccination sentiment.
+Dawkins has called the unprecedented speed of Covid vaccine production and the sequencing of the virus genome "a glory of science".